Kaikz/ArmorSlots/README.markdown

 - armorslots.explosion(Allows TNT hat perks)

 ### Changelog:
+#### 1.5.
+Thursday, August 25
+- Fixed the removal of entire stacks, sorta.
+Removes 1 from the stack if there's more than one, but if there's multiple stacks of the same amount, it will remove all of those stacks.

 #### 1.4.1.
 Wednesday, August 24
 - Removed Permissions 2.7/3 support.
 Now uses Bukkit SuperPerms.
 Use bPerms or PEX if you must.